-(where the Buyer is a limited company) any resolution or petition to wind up the company (other than for the purpose of amalgamation or reconstruction while solvent) shall be passed by the Directors or Members, or presented; or
+- 6.6.4 (where the Buyer is a limited company) any resolution or petition to wind up the company (other than for the purpose of amalgamation or reconstruction while solvent) shall be passed by the Buyer.

 7 USE OF ADDITIVE

-7.3 The Buyer will then carry out a trial before commercial production, in accordance with Symphony’s manufacturing instructions.
+7.3 The Buyer will then carry out a trial before full production, in accordance with Symphony’s manufacturing instructions.

 7.4 The Buyer agrees that:

-7.4.5 commercial production will not commence until the Buyer receives written confirmation signed by Symphony that testing of the samples provided to Symphony has been satisfactory and that commercial production is appropriate.
-Thereupon Symphony will warrant that the Additive will meet the stated objectives as expressly set out in the Technical Data Sheet(s) supplied by the Buyer, provided that such Additives are used in accordance with the relevant manufacturing instructions and technical data sheets and provided that any data supplied on the TEF has not been changed.
+- 7.4.4 commercial production shall not commence until the Buyer receives written confirmation signed by Symphony that testing of the samples provided to Symphony has been satisfactory and that commercial production is technically appropriate.
+Thereupon Symphony will warrant that the Additive will meet the stated objectives as expressly set out in the Technical Data Sheet(s) supplied by the Buyer, provided that such Additives are used in accordance with the relevant manufacturing instructions and technical data sheets and provided that any data supplied on the TEF is not changed.
 Any Additives not conforming to this warranty (and which are promptly returned to Symphony at Symphony’s expense) shall be replaced by Symphony without charge.

-7.4.7 The Buyer will not sell or supply or transfer the Additive to any other person without the written consent of Symphony.
+- 7.4.5 The Buyer will not sell or supply the Additive itself to any other person without the written consent of Symphony.

-7.6 The Buyer agrees that any permitted supplies of Additives to its own customers or sub-distributors can be made only if the customer or sub-distributor of the Buyer accepts these Conditions of Sale and has signed a Confidentiality Agreement approved by Symphony.
+7.6 The Buyer agrees that any permitted supplies of Additives to its own customers or sub-distributors can be made only if the customer or sub-distributor of the Buyer has signed a Confidentiality Agreement approved by Symphony

 8 WARRANTIES AND LIABILITIES

-THE WARRANTIES CONTAINED IN CLAUSES 7.4.5 AND 8.1 ARE IN SUBSTITUTION FOR ANY OTHER RIGHTS TO WHICH THE BUYER MIGHT OTHERWISE BE ENTITLED AND IN PARTICULAR BUT WITHOUT LIMITATION ANY IMPLIED UNDERTAKINGS, TERMS OR CONDITIONS OR WARRANTIES, WHETHER STATUTORY OR OTHERWISE, AS TO STATE OR CONDITION, QUALITY, MERCHANTABILITY OR FITNESS FOR ANY PURPOSE, ARE EXCLUDED TO THE FULL EXTENT PERMITTED BY LAW.
+8.4 In the case of Additive supplied for commercial use, THE WARRANTIES CONTAINED IN CLAUSES 4.4 AND 8.1 ARE IN SUBSTITUTION FOR ANY OTHER RIGHTS TO WHICH THE BUYER MIGHT OTHERWISE BE ENTITLED AND IN PARTICULAR BUT WITHOUT LIMITATION ANY IMPLIED UNDERTAKINGS, TERMS OR CONDITIONS OR WARRANTIES, WHETHER STATUTORY OR OTHERWISE, AS TO STATE OR CONDITION, QUALITY, MERCHANTABILITY OR FITNESS FOR ANY PURPOSE, ARE EXCLUDED TO THE FULL EXTENT PERMITTED BY LAW.

-The Buyer must take such legal advice as it thinks fit in relation to any representation or description to be made upon or about a product made with Additive in the country in which such product is likely to be supplied or used.
-Any advice or example that Symphony may give as to the acceptability of any such representation or description shall be entirely without legal responsibility.
+- 8.5.5 The Buyer must take such legal advice as it thinks fit from a lawyer practising in the place where the Additive, or products made with the Additive, are to be sold or used, as to any applicable regulatory requirements, and any representation or description intended to be made upon or about a product made with Additive in the place in which such product is likely to be supplied or used (even if such representation or description is copied from Symphony’s materials) in order to ensure compliance with relevant legislation and Codes of Practice.
+The Buyer acknowledges that Symphony are not experts in laws, and that any advice which Symphony may give on such matters is given without legal responsibility.

-In the case of finished products Symphony accepts no liability for the accuracy or conformity of any artwork name or other mark instructed or requested by the Buyer, or shade, colour, dynamic properties, odour, static, or toxicity, unless specifically agreed and the Buyer shall indemnify Symphony against any and all costs, damages and expenses arising as a result of any claim that any artwork, name, mark or design incorporated into such Goods at the request of the Buyer contravenes any law or Code of Practice or infringes the Intellectual Property rights of a third party.
+- 8.5.6 In the case of finished products Symphony accepts no liability for the accuracy or conformity of any artwork name or other mark instructed or requested by the Buyer, and the Buyer shall indemnify Symphony against any and all costs, damages and expenses arising as a result of any claim that any artwork, name, mark or design incorporated into such Goods at the request of the Buyer contravenes any law or infringes the Intellectual Property rights of a third party.

 9 FORCE MAJEURE

-If Symphony shall be unable to perform any of its obligations hereunder by reason of fire, explosion, war, riot, malicious damage, theft, strike, lock-out or trade dispute (whether or not involving Symphony’s or the Buyer’s employees), shortage or non-availability of materials or any other act, omission or state of affairs whether or not of a like nature which is beyond Symphony’s reasonable control then Symphony shall be relieved of the obligations incurred under this contract to the extent that the fulfilment of such obligations is prevented frustrated impeded or delayed as a consequence of any such event.
+If Symphony shall be unable to perform any of its obligations hereunder by reason of fire, explosion, war, riot, malicious damage, theft, strike, lock-out or trade dispute (whether or not involving Symphony’s or the Buyer’s employees), shortage or non-availability of materials or any other act, omission or state of affairs whether or not of a like nature which is beyond Symphony’s reasonable control, then Symphony shall be relieved of the obligations incurred under the Contract to the extent that the fulfillment of such obligations is prevented frustrated impeded or delayed as a consequence of any such event.

 10 OBLIGATIONS OF CONFIDENTIALITY